So your company announced a non-binding MOU: Is it a genuine deal or desperate puffery?

 Should you take an MOU seriously?

 We think it depends on a number of factors, including the stage your company is at and the name of the counterparty.
-In the case of a company such as Black Rock Mining (ASX:BKT), which signed an MOU earlier this week, you should.
+In the case of a company such as Black Rock Mining (ASX:BKT), which signed an MOu in mid-2023, we reckon should.
 In Black Rock’s case it was with POSCO, a major South Korean steelmaker.
 POSCO was also a company that it already had binding commercial arrangements with (and also had it as investor).
 Also, the announcement disclosed some specific terms for a final commercial deal.

 But for pre-commercialisation companies, particularly when the MOU is non-binding and does not name the counter-party, we believe investors should be more skeptical.
 It could be that the company in question is just looking to get some “positive” news out to pump the share price.